kolibrios-nextgen/kolibrios-nextgen/CONTRIBUTING.md

 - Create a branch with name in the appropriate style
 - Make and test the changes
 - Create commits according to the accepted style
-- Create and submit pull request
+- Create and submit a pull request
-- Waiting for passing CI/CD pipelines and code review
+- Wait for CI/CD pipelines and code review to pass

-After submitting a pull requests at least two project participants must conduct a code review, after which the changes are corrected (if it's necessary) and merged into the project
+When a pull request is submitted, at least two project participants must conduct a code review, after which the changes are corrected (if it's necessary) and merged into the project

 ## Related documents